herrera-ignacio/java-handbook/spring/dependency-injection/README.md

 There are many types of injection with Spring, the most common oines are __Constructor Injection__ and __Setter Injection__.

+Injection can be configured using:

+1. Full XML config for beans.
+2. XML component scan & Java Annotations.
+3. Java Configuration Class

 ### Constructor Injection

 1. Define the dependency interface and class.